AlanYuzhe/DL523_proj/README.md

 6.image_inpainting.py:test then model trained by cnninpainting.py

-7.pd_gan.py: This code defines a generator with a discriminator for PG-GAN
+7.pd_gan.py: This code defines a generator with a discriminator for PD-GAN

 8.pretrained_cnn.py and pretrained_loss.py: These two pieces of code provide a pre-trained cnn model and a pre-trained loss function for image preprocessing, respectively.